ropensci/rotl/README.md

 ```
 Now get open tree to return a tree with just those tips.

-NOTE: the code below uses a work-around that avoids a (temporary) time-consuming step that cleans source trees for parsing safely in R. In the future `tol_induced_subtree()` will return a tree object
+*NOTE*: the code below uses a work-around that avoids a (temporary) time-consuming step that cleans source trees for parsing safely in R. In the future `tol_induced_subtree()` will return a tree object

 ```r